Frequently Asked Questions

 - WAN Smoothing sends duplicate packets across multiple connections to eliminate packet loss.
 This is critical for real-time traffic like video feeds, VoIP and live streaming where even small amounts of packet loss cause visible artefacts.
 You trade bandwidth for reliability: the same data crosses multiple paths, and the first clean copy to arrive is the one that gets used.

-SpeedFusion matters because it solves the fundamental problem with cellular and broadband connections: they are unreliable individually, but collectively they can match or exceed the reliability of dedicated circuits at a fraction of the cost.
+Why does this matter?
+Cellular and broadband connections are unreliable individually, but collectively they can match or exceed dedicated circuit reliability at a fraction of the cost.
 A single 4G connection might drop several times a day.
 Bond three of them with SpeedFusion and you have a connection that effectively never goes down.
-We configure SpeedFusion profiles for every deployment we build.
-Read our detailed comparison of bonding vs failover for a deeper technical breakdown, or visit our SpeedFusion configuration service page to see how we set this up for clients.
+Read our detailed comparison of bonding vs load balancing for a deeper technical breakdown, or visit our SpeedFusion configuration service page to see how we set this up for clients.

 How do I choose between Balance and MAX?

-The Balance and MAX product lines serve different deployment scenarios, and picking the wrong one is one of the most common mistakes we see.
+Balance and MAX serve different deployment scenarios.
+Picking the wrong one is one of the most common mistakes we see, and it is expensive to fix after the fact.

 Balance routers are designed for fixed installations: offices, server rooms, branch sites, retail locations.
 They sit in a rack or on a shelf and do not move.
 They have multiple WAN ports for connecting broadband, leased lines and Ethernet-fed services, and most models include one or two embedded cellular modems as backup.
 The Balance range starts with the B One (ideal for small offices and remote workers, with dual Gigabit WAN and Wi-Fi 6) and scales through the Balance 310X, 380X and 580X up to the Balance 2500 and 5000 EC, which handle thousands of users across large enterprise sites.
 Balance routers prioritise Ethernet WAN throughput, port density and routing features.